tgalicia/ghost_blog/README.md

 # ghost_blog

-Wrote the docker-compose file for this static ghost blog.
+Wrote the Docker-compose file to push the blog and mysql database simultaniously.